Creating Time Off Accrual Schedules

-To create a PTO register:
+To create a Time Off accrual schedule:

 | 1. | Click the Client menu. |

-| 2. | From Client|Change, select PTO Register Types.
-The PTO Register Types form opens. |
+| 2. | From Client|Change, select Time Off Accrual Schedules.
+The Time Off Accrual Schedules form opens. |

 | 3. | Complete the following: |